vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

 ## Entropy & KL-Divergence

 ### Entropy summary
 Measures the uncertainty in a system.
 It can also be thought of as the amount of surprise.
+In anudtckvebbfkckilrinvhigubgjnkfhnhhf

-In an information theoretic view, it's the amount of information needed to remove the uncertainty in the system.
+information theoretic view, it's the amount of information needed to remove the uncertainty in the system.